s29papi/Intro-To-Ipfs-Go/ReadMe.md

          * Pin
          * Remove

-### N.B All files used with the command s above are stored in the files folder.
+### N.B All files used with the commands above are stored in the files folder.